ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 Interesting Projects:

 This developer recorded the head position, safed the location data and used smooth position changes in post processing to end up with a smooth video.
-I think this could be used for some interesting games where the head tracking is recorded and played back with full 60 fps. https://www.youtube.com/watch?v=L9VjQKvirxs&feature=em-comments
+I was inspired by his idea to let the users camera follow the ARCore camera to acive 60 fps surounding not seen in other apps before. https://www.youtube.com/watch?v=L9VjQKvirxs&feature=em-comments

 Daydream Support: